 - Supplements that help you build muscle

-The idea here is that if we target these pathways (the more the better) we may be able to impact body weight.
+The idea here is that if we target these pathways (the more the better) we may be able to impact fat mass and muscle mass.

 And this idea may work for many people but there are a few other things you should consider: